SAFE NOTES

 One of our YouTube channel viewers asked if a SAFE note would be recorded under opening balance equity?
 And the answer is “not really.”
 So let’s look at why that is.

 A “Simple Agreement for Future Equity” note is a way that startups can raise capital.
-The SAFE note is a legally binding agreement that allows an investor to buy a specific number of shares for an agreed-upon price at some point in the future, usually when the startup has a subsequent funding round.
+The SAFE note is a legally binding agreement that allows an investor to buy shares at some point in the future, usually when the startup has a subsequent funding round, and usually at a valuation less than a particular amount (the valuation cap) or at a discount to the price of the subsequent funding round (the discount percentage) or at the same price as other investors in the subsequent round (no discount, or below the cap).

 Opening balance equity is an account that’s usually created automatically by accounting software like QuickBooks to offset opening balance transactions.
 It’s only meant to be temporary.
 The basic balance sheet equation is Assets = Liabilities + Equity.
 Opening balance equity is generated to offset any asset accounts, to make the balance sheet actually balance.
 It should eventually disappear once the proper journal entries are made by your startup accountant.
 If your opening balance equity isn’t cleared, it normally indicates an error in your accounting.